emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-http-operations.md

 ### 3.2 Editing the HTTP Operation in eMagiz

-You can easily do so in eMagiz by editing the API Gateway integration in Design via the context menu or by double clicking on it.
+You can easily do so in eMagiz by editing the API Gateway integration in Design via the context menu or by double-clicking on it.

 <p align="center"><img src="../../img/microlearning/ml-api-http-operations--edit-api-integration.png"></p>

-In this pop-up you can select the (backend) System Operation you want to expose via the API Gateway.
+In this pop-up, you can select the (backend) System Operation you want to expose via the API Gateway.

 <p align="center"><img src="../../img/microlearning/ml-api-http-operations--edit-api-integration-pop-up.png"></p>